knpavlov/Recruitment2.0/docs/authentication-setup.md

 5. Enter the code, tick **Keep me signed in** if you want a long session, and ensure the dashboard opens with the correct role-based navigation.
 6. Use the **Sign out** button in the sidebar and confirm you return to the login screen.

 If any step fails, check the backend logs.
-When email delivery is misconfigured the API returns HTTP 503 with the error code `mailer-unavailable`, and the UI displays a dedicated message so you can fix the settings before retrying.
+When email delivery is misconfigured the API returns HTTP 503 with the error code `mailer-unavailable`.
+If the sender domain is not verified in Resend you will receive HTTP 424 with the code `mailer-domain`.
+Other provider-side failures are reported as HTTP 502.
+The UI displays dedicated messages so you can fix the settings before retrying.